User-friendly interface

 A description of how to install LAMP stack on virtual servers with Ubuntu operating system can be found in this tutorial.

-This process allows LAMP to deliver personalized, interactive, and data-driven web pages rather than just static content.
+This setup allows LAMP to serve interactive, database-driven pages instead of just static ones.